dmitro3/hublab/README.md

 </h3>

-Businesses can now create and manage tokenized ad campaigns that uses digital assets as incentives to motivate their community to get involved, increasing engagement and participation.
+Businesses can now create and manage tokenized ad campaigns that use digital assets (cNFTs & Soulbound Tokens) as incentives to motivate their customers to get involved, thereby increasing engagement and participation.

 </div>